alexle/alexle.github.com/posts/quitting-fantasy-football.markdown

 Quitting Fantasy Football
 09-10-2012

 For the past 11 years, August marked a time of unique excitement and anticipation for me.
 Cheat sheets were printed, strategies were formulated.
-Slates were wiped cleaned and *anything*  was possible.
+The slates were wiped cleaned and *anything*  was possible.
 It was like New Year's Eve.

 No longer though, since I have officially quit Fantasy Football.